-A causal explanation is a minimal set of pixels from an image which are sufficient to obtain the same top classification as the complete set of all pixels of an image.
+A causal explanation is a minimal set of pixels from an image which are sufficient to obtain the same top-$1$ classification as the complete set of all pixels of the image.
 This immediately suggests size of explanation as a robust quality measure.
-As none of the tools (apart from \rex) compute minimal, sufficient explanations, we use the mechanism of extraction (\Cref{sec:compositional_explanation}) on the output of all tools tested.
+As none of the tools (apart from \rex) compute minimal, sufficient explanations, we use our mechanism of extraction (\Cref{sec:compositional_explanation}) on the output of all tools tested.